meetdomaine/Kit/documentation/content/docs/gitlab-integration.md

 ## Example .gitlab-ci.yml

-This has been simplified to include only relevant settings.
+This has been simplified to include only relevant properties:

 ```yml
 image: node:{version}